chinamike65/hugo-tuolesi/content/book4/book4en.md

 95

-After death, if the first seven days cannot be reincarnated, the second, seven days may also find the mother to be reincarnated.
+After death, if the first seven days cannot be reborn, the second, seven days may also find the mother to be reborn.

 From the third to the seventh seven, heaven, the bardo body will definitely find the mother body to reincarnate.

-Forty-nine days later, although I don't know where to go to the six realms, I can be sure that this bardo body has been reincarnated and is no longer in the bardo state.
+Forty-nine days later, although I don't know where to go to the six realms, I can be sure that this bardo body has been reborn and is no longer in the bardo state.

 (4) If you were a practitioner during your rebirth, you can see your own deity in the bardo body, and then follow the deity to be reborn in the Pure Land.